Adobe Analytics offers many interesting features, and in my opinion, the participation metric is definitely one of them.

 In this post I will talk about the benefits, why you should use them, and also teach you to enable them in your analysis workspace.

 What is a participation metric?

 A participation metric is a visit based metric that assigns full credit from success events to all values of a variable.

 In simple words, it allows you to determine which pages, campaigns or any other custom variable values are contributing most to your site’s success.
 It assigns full value to all the touch points that lead to conversion.

 The participation metric is often applied to revenue.
 If we want to know which pages customers visit before buying something, this would be an excellent case.

 When you look at revenue, the value is allocated to the different touch points based on the selected allocation model.
 This can be “first allocation”, “last allocation” or “linear allocation”.
 If a customer goes from page A to B, then to C and finally buys something for 100$, revenue would be assigned as followed:

 Linear allocation is the most used method.
-Participation is similar to this, except that full credit is given to all values, like shown on the right.
+Participation is similar to this, except that full credit is given to all values.

 Using this you can say, for example, “out of all purchases, 67% went through the home page”.
 This also allows you to determine the pages that do not contribute to purchases.

 How to enable them in your analysis workspace.